dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-and-deleting-data-through-the-datalist/performing-batch-updates-vb.md

 uid: web-forms/overview/data-access/editing-and-deleting-data-through-the-datalist/performing-batch-updates-vb
 title: "Performing Batch Updates (VB) | Microsoft Docs"
 author: rick-anderson
-description: "Learn how to create a fully-editable DataList where all of its items are in edit mode and whose values can be saved by clicking an 'Update All' button on the..." ms.author: riande ms.date: 10/30/2006 ms.assetid: 8dac22a7-91de-4e3b-888f-a4c438b03851
+description: "Learn how to create a fully-editable DataList where all of its items are in edit mode and whose values can be saved by clicking an 'Update All' button on the...
+(VB)" ms.author: riande ms.date: 10/30/2006 ms.assetid: 8dac22a7-91de-4e3b-888f-a4c438b03851